ding-co/CodeUp/README.md

-# codeup
+# codeup-python
-Codeup problem solving using Python3 and Java
+Codeup problem solving using Python3 in VS Code